substrate-developer-hub/hackathon-knowledge-map/quizzes/03-rust.md

 ### 5. "Pallets" in FRAME are really just _ .

-- [ ] A. modules denoted `mod` as Rust understands thems.
+- [ ] A. Modules denoted `mod` as Rust understands them.
-- [ ] B. powered by a collection of macros that use Substrate's core libraries for developers to easily access.
+- [ ] B. Powered by a collection of macros that use Substrate's core libraries for developers to easily access.
-- [ ] C. a way to split up runtime logic.
+- [ ] C. A modular way to split up runtime logic, so they can be composed for different uses.
+- [ ] D. They have to fulfill a certain structure to have the storage and the pallet runtime logic defined.
-- [ ] D. All of the above.
+- [ ] E. All of the above.